cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 # Security Considerations {#sec-considerations}

-Many of the formulae in this document depend on simplifying assumptions that are not universally applicable.
+Many of the formulae in this document depend on simplifying assumptions, from differing models, that are not universally applicable.
 When using this document to set limits, it is necessary to validate all these assumptions for the setting in which the limits might apply.
 In most cases, the goal is to use assumptions that result in setting a more conservative limit, but this is not always the case.
+As an example of one such simplification, this document defines v as the total number of failed decryption queries, whereas in certain models, such as {{GCMProofs}}, it is defined as the total number of queries.

+The CA and IL values defined in this document are upper bounds based on existing cryptographic research.
+Future analysis may introduce tighter bounds.
+Applications SHOULD NOT assume these bounds are rigid, and SHOULD accommodate changes.

+Note that the limits in this document apply to the adversary's ability to conduct a single successful forgery.
+For some algorithms and in some cases, an adversary's success probability in repeating forgeries may be noticeably larger than that of the first forgery.
+As an example, {{MF05}} describes such multiple forgery attacks in the context of AES-GCM in more detail.

 # IANA Considerations